-In contrast, in nine studies with a higher prevalence (from 20% to 81%), false-positive rates were generally lower.
-Seven of these nine studies had false-positive rates below 32 percent;93, 99, 100, 102,
+In contrast, in nine studies with a higher prevalence (20% to 81%), false-positive rates were generally lower.
+Seven of these nine studies had false-positive rates less than 32 percent,^{93, 99, 100, 102, 105, 107, 109} and rates ranged from 3 to 65 percent.^{65, 93, 99, 100, 102, 105-107, 109} These studies evaluated the iScreen photoscreener,^{65, 93} VisiScreen 100 photoscreener,99 MTI photoscreener,^{65, 93}

-105, 107, 109 and rates ranged from 3 percent to 65 percent.65, 93, 99, 100, 102, 105-107, 109 These studies evaluated the iScreen photoscreener, VisiScreen 100 photoscreener, MTI photoscreener,65, 100, 102, 105, 109 SureSight® autorefractor, LEA Symbols®, HOTV, Random Dot E, cover-uncover, noncycloplegic retinoscopy, Retinomax autorefractor, Stereo Smile II Stereoacuity Test, Power Refractor II, Palm-Automatic Refractometer, and SureSight® Vision Screener.
+^{100, 102, 105, 109} SureSight autorefractor, ^{65, 102} LEA Symbols, ^{65, 107} HOTV, ^{65, 107} Random Dot E, 65 cover-uncover test, 65 noncycloplegic retinoscopy, 65 Retinomax autorefractor, ^{65, 106} Stereo Smile II test, 65 Power Refractor II, 65 Palm-Automatic Refractometer, 106 and SureSight Vision Screener. ^{65, 102}

 KQ 4.
-Benefits of Treatment for Amblyopia, Its Risk Factors, and Refractive Error
+Benefits of Treatment of Amblyopia, Its Risk Factors, and Refractive Error

-We included one fair- and two good-quality trials that evaluated benefits of treatment (Table 5).115-117 All three of the trials were included in the previous review.
-All trials evaluated patching for amblyopia or amblyopic risk factors.
-Two of the included trials compared patching with no patching (children were pretreated with eyeglasses if indicated in both groups), and one compared patching plus eyeglasses versus eyeglasses alone versus no treatment.
-One trial included a run-in phase, during which all participants wore updated eyeglass prescriptions until visual acuity in the amblyopic eye stopped improving; another treated children with refractive error with 6 weeks of corrective lenses prior to allocation.
-None of the included studies evaluated atropine or vision therapy.
-Sample size ranged from 60 to 180.
-The trials enrolled preschoolers with a mean age ranging from 4 to 5.2 years.
+We included one fair- and two good-quality trials that evaluated benefits of treatment (Table 5).115-117 All three trials were included in the previous review.67 All trials evaluated patching for amblyopia or amblyopic risk factors.
+Two of the included trials compared patching with no patching (children were pretreated with eyeglasses if indicated in both groups),^{116,117} and one compared patching plus eveglasses versus eveglasses alone versus no treatment.115 One trial included a run-in phase, during which all participants wore updated eyeglass prescriptions until visual acuity in the amblyopic eye stopped improving;116 another trial treated children with refractive error with 6 weeks of corrective lenses prior to allocation.117 None of the included studies evaluated atropine or vision therapy.
+Sample sizes ranged from 60^{117} to 180^{116} The trials enrolled preschoolers with a mean age ranging from 4 to 5.2 years.
 All three studies included children based on visual acuity criteria.
-Only one of the three trials (the one that compared patching plus eyeglasses vs. eyeglasses alone vs. no treatment) reported enrolling screen-detected children.
-Duration of followup was different in each trial: 5 weeks, 12 weeks, and 1.5 years.
-All included trials were conducted in the United States or the United Kingdom.
-Most of the trials reported different outcome measures.
-Of the four studies, two measured best corrected visual acuity, and one measured improvement in visual acuity as a secondary outcome.
-We did not pool results primarily because of differences in populations (e.g., eligibility criteria, baseline visual acuity), outcome measures, comparisons, and duration of followup.
-Overall, the trials indicate that treatments for amblyopia or its risk factors result in small improvements in visual acuity, on average, and less deterioration in exotropia or stereoacuity compared with no treatment.
+Only one of the three trials (the one that compared patching plus eyeglasses vs. eyeglasses alone vs. no treatment) enrolled screen-detected children.115 Duration of treatment (and followup) was different in each trial: 5 weeks (1 year),116 12 weeks (12 weeks),117 and 1 year (1.5 years).115 All included trials were conducted in the United States116 or the United Kingdom.^{115,117} Most of the trials reported different outcome measures.
+Of the three studies, two measured best corrected visual acuity^{115, 116} and one measured improvement in visual acuity as a secondary outcome.117 We did not pool results primarily because of differences in populations (e.g., eligibility criteria, baseline visual acuity), outcome measures, comparisons, and duration of followup.
+Overall, the trials indicate that treatment of amblyopia or its risk factors results in small improvements in visual acuity, on average.